Find free Yuma County public records today using this streamlined resource.

 These requests are free of charge for the former inmates and may take up to 20 business days to process.

-Find Arrest Details & Reports From Municipal Police Departments in Yuma County
+Look Up Arrest Details & Reports via Municipal Police Departments in Yuma County

 In some cases, the search for an arrest report will lead to a city (municipal) police department.
 When they’re responsible for the arrest, they will likely keep a copy of the report and be able to provide requesters with that information.